-- develop process to gather and update consistent use of engineering based construction indices

-- consider comprehensive CRV costs and average age study on all core assets (except Roads given RNS 2022)

-- ensure updates of CRV costs to current day dollars on a go-forward basis

-- consider all aspects of maintenance and confirm what components should be included in average annual maintenance activities
+- ions develop process to gather and update consistent use of engineering based construction indices - consider comprehensive CRV costs and average age study on all core assets (except Roads given RNS 2022) - ensure updates of CRV costs to current day dollars on a go-forward basis - consider all aspects of maintenance and confirm what components should be included in average annual maintenance activities

-10.0 References
+11.0 References

-The compilation of the 2022 AMP relied upon a variety of source documents.
-Since this is the first iteration of the AMP under the new regulation, no one definitive source provided all aspects of the requirements for each of the core assets save and except perhaps the relative completeness of the Roads Needs Study 2022.
+The compilation of the AMP relied upon a variety of source documents.
+Since this is the first iteration of the full AMP under the new regulation, no one definitive source provided all aspects of the requirements for each of the asset classes.

-The following provides a good general overview of the source documents used in creating the 2022 AMP.
+The following provides a good general overview of the source documents used in creating the AMP.

-- Selwyn Township TCA documentation and audit working papers

-- Budgets, narratives and financial statements as approved by Council

-- In-house expertise and notes on lifecycle activities

-- Roads Needs Study (draft) 2022 and earlier editions dating back to 2002.

-- Water system reports historical studies

-- Water Tower and Standpipe inspection and engineering reports

-- Stormwater Management Facility Inspection Report and Update

-- Stormwater CCTV analysis and condition rating

-- Stormwater Flood Resiliency technical memo with catchment areas

-- Structures Inspection Report and Technical Memo

-- Sanitary Sewer CCTV and condition rating

-- Tender documents on Selwyn projects

-- CGIS GIS tables and mapping

-- County Official Plan

-- Stats Can Selwyn dataset

-- Construction price indices from:

-- Peterborough Utilities

-- City of Peterborough

-- o DM Wills

-- Watson & Associates
+- Selwyn Township TCA documentation and audit working papers - Budgets, narratives and financial statements as approved by Council - In-house expertise and notes on lifecycle activities - Insurance records - Roads Needs Study 2022 and earlier editions dating back to 2002. - MESH dataset provided by Advantage Data collection Traffic Signage - Water system reports historical studies - Water Tower and Standpipe inspection and engineering reports - Sanitary Sewer system reports historical studies - Sanitary Sewer CCTV and condition rating - Stormwater Management Facility Inspection Report and Update - Stormwater CCTV analysis and condition rating - Stormwater Flood Resiliency technical memo with catchment areas - Structures Inspection Reports and Technical Memos - Facility Condition Assessments Report (Awde Architects) - Tender documents on Selwyn projects - CGIS GIS tables and mapping - County Official Plan - Stats Can Selwyn dataset - Construction price indices from: - o Peterborough Utilities - City of Peterborough - o DM Wills - Watson & Associates

-And finally, the overall municipal sector and its various partners have shared training tips, plan designs and documentation.
-Selwyn benefited greatly from other municipalities generosity and the strength of larger municipal centers with in-house expertise.
+And finally, Selwyn benefited greatly from other municipalities' generosity and the strength of larger municipal centers with in-house expertise.
 As a result, certain report formats and presentation tables have been used to convey information.